-- What Is an Example of an Overhead Cost?
+- What Is Overhead Cost?

-- How Do You Calculate Overhead Cost?
+- How to Calculate Overhead Cost?

 - How Do You Allocate Overhead Costs?

 NOTE: FreshBooks Support team members are not certified income tax or accounting professionals and cannot provide advice in these areas, outside of supporting questions about FreshBooks.
-If you need income tax advice please contact an accountant in your area.
+If you need income tax advice, please contact an accountant in your area.

-What Is an Example of an Overhead Cost?
+What Is Overhead Cost?

-Some examples of overhead costs are:
+Some examples of overhead include:

-- Office supplies
+- Office Supplies

 - Advertising expenses

-- Accounting and legal expenses
+- External legal expenses and legal fees

 - Salaries and wages